sdc-china/IDA-doc/_posts/2018-06-01-operation-monitor-management.md

 ***
 ### About this task

-In this task, you will create a new BPM monitor, edit monitor, delete monitor, disable/enable monitor and view monitor charts.
+In this task, you will create a new BAW monitor, edit monitor, delete monitor, disable/enable monitor and view monitor charts.

 ### Prerequisite
-To use Monitor feature, target BPM system to be monitored has to integrate with IDA through DEF.
-For details, please refer to  [Configure BPM DEF][2].
+To use Monitor feature, target BAW system to be monitored has to integrate with IDA through DEF.
+For details, please refer to  [Configure BAW DEF][2].

 ### Create monitor